moderneinc/moderne-cluster-build-logs/Clustering/README.md

 1. **Set up Python Virtual Environment**

-   First verify you have the right version of python installed and check if output is `Python 3.X.X`
+   First verify you have the right version of python installed and check if output is `Python 3.X.X`.
+If you used `brew` to install python, then replace all following `python` commands with `python3`.

    ```bash
    python --version